-In any case, NRAs when assessing the effective impact of such co-investment should monitor that the agreement of these parties ensures their independency from the other co-investors.
-This assessment could be done both through the analysis of the direct agreement clauses (for example, resale prohibitions) or by the potential impact of these partners (utilities or public operators) on retail conditions.
+In any case, NRAs when assessing the effective impact of such co-investment should monitor that the agreement of these parties ensures their independency from the other coinvestors.
+This assessment could be done both through the analysis of the direct agreement undertaking, well run and adequately provided with means of transport so as to be able to meet the necessary public service requirements, would have incurred in discharging those obligations, taking into account the relevant receipts and a reasonable profit for discharging the obligations".

+clauses (for example, resale prohibitions) or by the potential impact of these partners (utilities or public operators) on retail conditions.

-- ⇒ Co-investment agreements should be monitored as they may facilitate behaviour conducive to lower the level of competition in the market. - ⇒ This report will focus on co-investment schemes whereby one of the parties to the co-investment is the operator or operators designed as having SMP in markets 4-5. - ⇒ Public intervention that involves a state aid falls into the scope of specific additional constraints that are out of the scope of this report.
+- ⇒ Co-investment agreements may play a positive role in the deployment of NGA, but they should be monitored as they may facilitate behaviour conducive to lower the level of competition in the market. - ⇒ This report will focus on co-investment schemes whereby one of the parties to the coinvestment is the operator or operators designed as having SMP in markets 4-5. - ➡ Public intervention that involves a state aid falls into the scope of specific additional constraints that are out of the scope of this report.
 The only public authorities' intervention considered in the scope of this report are those acting under the "market economy investor principle" - ⇒ Energy or other utilities companies taking part to a co-investment project and acting as wholesale operators should be examined by NRAs when assessing the competitive situation in the market, and are included in the scope of the current report.